 But that evening her son Thomas, who at the time was sixteen years old, did not return home at the expected hour.
 Then with a sinking heart Ann remembered that in the morning she had caught him coming out of her bedroom, which was unusual, as was his claim that he had gone in there to borrow a hairbrush.
 Ann now had reason to suspect her son, for even at his young age Thomas had a reputation in the neighbourhood as a troublesome and dishonest youth.
 His behaviour had upset his parents, and in particular had created a good deal of tension between him and his father, and now his mother had made up her mind to report the theft and her suspicions to the police.

 Now the original Jack Sheppard was an eighteenth-century criminal who was known for his daring thefts and burglaries and his audacious prison escapes.
 The only similarity I can see with Thomas Dennis was Sheppard’s youth: he was only twenty-two when he was hanged at Tyburn.
-He was “Honest Jack” to many, a sort of latter-day Robin Hood.
-(Not that I can see any altruistic tendencies in either his or his namesake’s behaviour.)
-He was the inspiration for MacHeath in The Beggar’s Opera.
-He was the hero in William Harrison Ainsworth’s novel Jack Sheppard.
-He was the protagonist in numerous plays and skits.
-When Henry Mayhew and John Binny interviewed criminals for The Criminal Prisons of London they found that
+He was ‘Honest Jack’ to many, a sort of latter-day Robin Hood, although I cannot really see any altruistic tendencies in either his or his namesake’s behaviour.

 a number avowed that they had been induced to resort to an abandoned course of life from reading the lives of notorious thieves, and novels about highway robbers,